-- Theory: The encoding hypothesis and/or the external storage hypothesis.
+- The encoding hypothesis

 - Info: This study aimed to see which note taking method was more effective for learning, long hand notes (pen and paper) or using a laptop.

 - Tip: In the original experiment they let participants choose how they took notes.
 Do not do this for your IA as the student-researchers need to be the ones manipulating the IV.
 For the theory, choose the one you think best explains the results of the original study.